rharbird/microbit-challenges/docs/source/tutorials/images.rst

 This is a quick guide to some of the things you can do with the LED display.
 The idea is that you can use this information to experiment and create something for yourselves.
 Try stuff out – see what happens and see what you can make.
 There are 25 LEDs  set out like the picture below.
 The LEDs are numbered from (0,0) in the
-top left hand corner, to (4,4) in the bottom right hand corner and cna all be set to a different level of brightness.
+top left hand corner, to (4,4) in the bottom right hand corner and can all be set to a different level of brightness.
 You can use the LEDs like a screen to display single characters, a string of characters or a small picture.